REFERRALS

 • Refine offers or messaging that your best referrers are using.

-7. Mutual Benefits: Why It Works on Both Sides
+6. Mutual Benefits: Why It Works on ALL Sides

 a.
 Everyone has “skin in the game”